Script-Java/dfwglassmart/src/content/how-to.md

 ## Conclusion

-Caring for your newly replaced windshield is simple but crucial.
+Caring for your newly replaced windshield Back Glass is simple but crucial.
 Following these steps helps protect your investment, keeps you safe, and ensures the longest life for your glass.

-**Need a windshield replacement or repair?** Contact your local auto glass experts today for professional service you can trust.
+**Need a windshield and Back Glass replacement or repair?** Contact your local auto glass experts today for professional service you can trust.